poiug07/CityHack2022_Rude_Kittens/README.md

 ## 3 Most Impactful Features of the Project (with Screenshot and Short Description (150 words))
 1. AI Driven Electricity Dermand Forecasting

 2. Past and Forecasted Demand Visualization

+3. Export Forecast Electricity Demand Data

 ## Tech used (as many as required)
 1. Django